Childcare in Disasters: Executive Summary

 As a result of current national and state-level legislation related to childcare, access to childcare services is unequally distributed between races and socio-economic levels.
 Black and Hispanic working adults with a subsistence-level income experience outsized difficulty adapting to the restricted economy due to loss of childcare which exacerbates the scarcity of this essential service in known “childcare deserts”. [v] This issue not only impacts how quickly and effectively the country can reopen and recover economically in the aftermath of the pandemic, but also amplifies inequalities in income and education, as well as moving the country further from racial and geographic equity while most likely causing a mass decline in the number of women in the workforce.[vi]

 Effective national and state-level childcare policies could mitigate hardship for many families across the country but are currently falling short of aiding working families.
 The typical working family with a small child spent at least $12,000 on childcare in 2015, while federal and state-level childcare subsidies only aid one in every six children in need of support. [vii] [viii] Similarly, the $99 billion childcare industry continues to flounder during COVID-19; the CARES Act included just $3.5 billion for emergency usage of the Child Care and Development Block Grants to curb the side-effects of COVID-19 on childcare providers.[ix]
 Subsequently, in May 2020 the Health and Economic Recovery Omnibus Emergency Solutions (HEROES) Act passed through the House, allocating a further $57 billion.
 The omnibus spending bill that included an additional COVID relief package that was passed in December 2020 allocated an additional $11 billion to support childcare, mostly through Child Care Development Block Grants.[x]
-Unfortunately, these funds to states have not been enough to prevent 40% of childcare centers from closing under immense economic strain.[xi]
+The American Rescue Plan Act included $39 billion for the same block grants, plus a cumulative additional $39 billion in other child care support programs.[xi]
+Unfortunately, these funds to states have not been enough to prevent 40% of childcare centers from closing under immense economic strain.[xii]

 - Advocate for child-serving institutions to be considered essential businesses as a baseline for economic recovery.